mcpvilapouca/alginate-scaffold-3Dprint/README.md

 - The submitted files within the folder print_10mmps or print_5mmps can be easily changed to consider different printing velocities.
 We hope this tool will facilitate future analysis and can serve as a starting point for researchers, to further improve this work.

-🔸 Please, cite this notebook if you use it withiin your research
+🔸 Please, cite this notebook if you use it within your research